hamxiaoz/10x-developer/javascript.md

 ```

 #### default value if it doesn't exist
-Use ||
-NOTE this pattern doesn't work if the value is ''.
 Use ES6 default parameter instead.

+Previously: Use ||   NOTE this pattern doesn't work if the value is ''.

 ```js
 for timestamp, count of json["#{projectName}"]